 Here, we take a look at the best career goals totals for women’s lacrosse.

-Here’s the chart at the end of the 2021 season.
+Here’s what the chart looks like at the end of the historic 2023 season.

 Marquette Women’s Lacrosse Career Goals Chart